Tai shogi: Individual pieces

 In the diagrams below, the different types of moves are coded by symbol and by color: Blue for step moves, yellow for jumps, green for multiple capture, and pink for range moves, as follows:

 Piece names with a grey background are present at the start of the game; those with a blue background only appear with promotion.
 Betza's funny notation has been included in brackets for easier reference, with the extension that the notation xxxayyyK stands for an xxxK move followed by an yyyK move, not necessarily in the same direction.
 Larger numbers of 'legs' can be indicated by repeated application of 'a'.
 Directional modifiers on continuation legs must be interpreted relative to the previous leg, where 'f' means 'continue in the same direction'; default is 'all directions'.
-The default modality of the final leg is the usual 'mc', but on non-final legs also includes a hop over an obstacle at their end-point, provided the path does not bend back onto itself there.
+The default modality of the final leg is the usual 'mc', but on non-final legs also includes a hop over an obstacle at their endpoint, provided the path does not bend back onto itself there.
 Other (combinations of) modalities must be written explicitly.
 U denotes the universal leaper, a piece which can jump to any square on the board except the one that it is on.

 There are many divergent descriptions in the Edo-era sources.
 However, almost all the pieces in tai shogi already appear either in dai dai shogi or maka dai dai shogi, and so they are presented here identically to how they are on the Wikipedia articles for those two games.
 Refer to those pages for footnotes detailing divergent moves.
 Footnotes are presented as usual for pieces that do not appear in smaller games.